jakobrunge/tigramite_old/README.md

 ## General Notes

 Tigramite is a time series analysis python module.
-With flexibly adaptable scripts it allows to reconstruct graphical models (conditional independence graphs) from discrete or continuously-valued time series based on the PC algorithm, quantify interaction strengths with different measures, and create high-quality plots of the results.
+With flexibly adaptable scripts it allows to reconstruct graphical models (conditional independence graphs) from discrete or continuously-valued time series based on a causal discovery algorithm, quantify interaction strengths with different measures, and create high-quality plots of the results.

 ## Features